fly-apps/6pn-demo-chat/README.md

 ## Preparation

-As this example relies on a NATS server (or cluster) to be available, it should be deployed alongside the `nats-cluster`, within the same Fly organization.
+As this example relies on a NATS server (or cluster) to be available, it should be deployed alongside the [`nats-cluster`](https://github.com/fly-examples/nats-cluster) example, within the same Fly organization.

 Make a note of the app-name used to deploy the NATS cluster.